cherylkc/catalog-service/docs/books/references/fetch-a-book-by-property.md

 # Fetching a book by property

 Use a `GET` request to retrieve books that match the specified property.
-A book can have the following properties: title, author, keyword, and genre.
+A book can have the following properties: title, author, genre, keyword, or the month and year the book was added to the collection or received as a gift.

 ## URL